 Have you ever thought to yourself why people get a living will?
 Have you ever thought why your attorney recommends it or why your physician asked for it?
 Or why people who at a hospital, who don’t know you, asked for it?
 Do you know if it’s safe to even have one despite trendy recommendations to get one?
+Can technology prevent medical errors with living wills?

 It’s a Medical Error that goes unspoken…

 Many times, in news media you’ll often hear that our patients are being treated against their wishes and being kept alive when they “clearly have expressed their wish to die with living wills”.
 If this is occurring, and it does, it is a patient safety issue and a medical error.
 You may also hear how doctors don’t want to or are not trained to talk to patients about end of life.
 There is truth there.
 The more truth is, in the past we have been very aggressive about keeping patients alive and we put many measures into place to help patients understand end of life conditions.
 We even created certain types of documents that are generally needed for end of life such as the living will.
+So how can technology prevent medical errors with living wills?

 What is Medical Stranger Danger?